yurt-page/docs/alternatives.md

 ### Yunohost
 [Yunohost](https://yunohost.org/) (sounds like "Why you no host?") is more popular and Docker based solution.
 The dashboard provides SSO authorization so you can open any app without being asked for a password.
-App are mostly well known: RoundCube for Email, Wordpress for Blog etc.
+App are mostly well known: RoundCube for Email, WordPress for Blog etc.

 ### 0Web
 Small 0Web https://small-tech.org/about/ is a site constructor with many features.
-[Site.JS](https://sitejs.org/) It's based on Node.JS and idea is to make an easy to setup website.
+[Site.JS](https://sitejs.org/) It's based on Node.js and idea is to make an easy to set up website.
 They have a good ideology manifest.

 ### Root project
 https://therootcompany.com personal cloud.
-Again in Node.JS.
+Again in Node.js.
 It's in development but some components like tunnel and JS crypto libraries are working and even used by other solutions.
 Here is some description https://git.rootprojects.org/root/meta It's author https://github.com/coolaj86 makes a lot of useful things for self-hosting a libre movement and a lot of video lectures.

-## Many other interesting
+## Many others interesting
 There is a lot of similar projects that provide a ready to use self-host solutions.
 Some noteworthy: